Explore this course:

 - Functional Nano- and Bio-nanomaterials

-This module gives you a basic understanding and applications of selected types of nanomaterial.
-The core topics of the module comprise:15 credits
+This module gives you a basic understanding and applications of selected types of nanomaterial.15 credits

 (a) nanocomposite materials